October 2, 2025 · Mikhail Vasiliev

 - 2024 - $41,136 / 20,154 copies

-📌 In total, Steam brought in more than $1.4M.
-Apple added about ~24.3%.
-With other stores combined, that’s around $2M, with more than 600,000 copies sold worldwide.
+In total, Steam brought in more than $1.4M.
+Apple added roughly 24.3%.
+With other stores combined, that's around $2M, with more than 600,000 copies sold worldwide.

-Limitations of the Games
+Shortcomings of the Games

 Despite the successes, fundamental limitations had accumulated:

 - Too slow a pace.
-Creating a single game took more than a year—maps, styles, and art were always made from scratch.
-Players requested China, Mesopotamia, Rome—but resources were too limited.
+Creating a single game took more than a year - maps, styles, and art were always made from scratch.
+Players requested China, Mesopotamia, Rome - but resources were too limited.

 - Abstract mechanics.
 Random events and many decisions felt too conditional.
 Depth and detail were lacking.